-Type of care facility: Boys' homes - Ōwairaka Boys' Home, Hokio Beach School, Holdsworth School, Kohitere Boys' Training Centre.
+Type of care facility: Boys' homes - Ōwairaka Boys' Home in Tāmaki Makaurau Auckland, Hokio Beach School near Taitoko Levin, Holdsworth School in Whanganui, Kohitere Boys' Training Centre in Taitoko Levin

 Ethnicity: Niuean, Māori (Ngāpuhi)

 Whānau background: Mr VV's father was Niuean-Tahitian and his mum was Māori.
 He can trace his whakapapa to Rahiri, a famous tūpuna of Ngāpuhi.
 He has three younger siblings and two older siblings, who all grew up together in Pakuranga.